MolSSI/covid/index.md

 This project may serve as a prototype into a future, more general Molecular Mechanics Exchange of Data project.
-There may come a time as this project evolves that it naturally does become more general (or change to another specific focus), however, this project focuses on the SARS-CoV-2 pandemic for now and future evolutions can dealt with as they arise.
+There may come a time as this project evolves that it naturally does become more general (or change to another specific focus), however, this project focuses on the SARS-CoV-2 pandemic for now and future evolutions can be dealt with as they arise.

 ## Get the Data Now